AndersenLab/dry-guide/docs/pipelines/nf-GCPconfig.md

 ## Enable API

 Go the the main page of [google cloud platform](https://console.cloud.google.com/home/dashboard?project=caendr).
-In the Produck & Services menu, click `APIs & Services`, and then click `Enable APIs and Services`.
+In the Product & Services menu, click `APIs & Services`, and then click `Enable APIs and Services`.
 The following APIs should be enabled to run nextflow pipeline on GCP.

 * Genomics API
 * Cloud Life Sciences API